-There are several Executive Orders (EOs) relating to NEPA that are general in nature, but should be consulted as they may affect an action's impact analysis.
+There are several Executive Orders (EOs) relating to NEPA that are general in nature; however, they should be consulted as they may affect an action's impact analysis.
 The following are examples of these orders:

-- Executive Order 12114: Environmental Effects Abroad of Major Federal Actions (EO 12114), - Executive Order 11514: Protection and Enhancement of Environmental Quality (EO 11514), - Executive Order 12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (EO 12898), and - Executive Order 11593: Protection and Enhancement of the Cultural Environment (EO 11593).
+- EO 12114: Environmental Effects Abroad of Major Federal Actions (EO 12114), - EO 11514: Protection and Enhancement of Environmental Quality, (EO 11514), amended by EO 11990, Protection of Wetlands; - EO 11593: Protection and Enhancement of the Cultural Environment (EO 11593), and - EO 12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (EO 12898).